evshary/dotfiles/README.md

 dotfiles
 ========
-This is my dotfiles setting
+This is my dotfiles settin.
 You can use it to set the tools below

 ##vim: